malteschilling/cognitiveWalker/README.md

 --

+### Supporting Information / Supplement

+We show further results and provide more information concerning the cognitive expansion as supporting information in the supplement and video folder.

+* Supplement A: stable locomotion is shown in dynamic simulation at different velocities demonstrating the adaptivity and robustness of the controller.
+* Supplement B: Detailed results on the second experiment, carried out on the real, physical robot.
+Different disturbances were applied and it is analyzed how the cognitive expansion resolves problematic postures.
+* Supplement C: A systematic analysis of different starting postures (done in dynamic simulation) is provided.
+* Supplement D: Detailed schematic of the controller is provided showing the cognitive expansion and how the dynamics of the network converge during selecting an action out of its original context.
+* Supplement E: Evaluation of the predictive capabilities of the internal model (comparison internal model prediction to dynamic simulation or real robot results).

+Videos:

+* Video S1: Robot climbing over hole in walkway requires rearranging foot position by the cognitive expansion.
+Hector walks on a walkway containing a hole.
+Shown is a perspective view (right) and a side view showing a closeup of the hole (left).
+Top row shows coordination of foot movements.
+When a leg reaches into the hole, a searching movement to the front is initiated until ground contact has been established.
+As a consequence, the middle left leg was moved far to the front.
+When the hind left leg had to be lifted, the robot got unstable.
+Therefore, the robot was stopped and started to test different alternative behaviors in internal simulation.
+This is illustrated by a stick figure in the side view (left).
+As a solution, the middle left leg performed a step backwards (marked red) which unloaded the hind leg and allowed performance of a normal swing.
+Afterwards normal walking is resumed.
+* Video S2: Emergence of stable gait patterns for different velocities: When the decentralized control structure is run with different velocities, different gait patterns emerge adaptively from the interaction of the local control centers.
+Shown are tripod patterns, tetrapod patterns, and a stable pattern that is situated between a typical tetrapod gait and a typical wave gait.
+These patterns depend on different velocity factors in the internal body model that controls the stance model; the velocity factor represents the “pull” at the front of the model during a single iteration of the controller scheme.
+Emergent patterns can be observed in the footfall patterns in the upper part of the video.
+* Video S3: Disturbance of the physical robot walking by inducing long steps: As further experiments, we systematically induced searching movements and long steps on the real robot Hector.
+This forced movement disturbed coordination and leads to unstable walking situations.
+Shown are two walks.
+In the first one, the middle left leg was prolonged by 5 cm, which did not require activation of the cognitive expansion.
+For the second walk (prolongation of middle left leg by 10 cm), the cognitive expansion had to take over in order to solve an unstable situation.
+Again, the cognitive expansion found a behavior applied out of context which allowed to resolve the situation and later to continue stable walking.

+--

 ### References

 * Schilling, M., Paskarbeit, J., Ritter, H., Schneider, A., and Cruse, H. (submitted).
 From Adaptive Locomotion to Predictive Action Selection – Cognitive Control for a Six-Legged Walker.